 However, being proactive and reducing all of the risks can lead to less volatility and more growth over the long term.
 Let’s look at 5 risks of the stock market.

 #1.
 Market Risk

-This risk is what you face when you invest in the stock market.
+This risk is what you face when you invest in the Motley Fool latest stock pick.
 On any given day the market could rise or it could fall.
-Unfortunately there is nothing you can do about this.
+Unfortunately, there is nothing you can do about this.
 As a result, this is the one risk you cannot reduce or eliminate other than not investing in the stock market in the first place.

 But since you want to invest in the stock market, not investing isn’t an option.
 Because of this, you have to accept the risk of the market as a whole.

 Luckily though, there are other risks you have some control over.